rbmathis/azurecodegpt/README.md

 ---

 ### Imperatives:
 You must ensure that you are using the correct cloud for IL-classified work.
 The extension will not do this for you.
-The extension does provide simple logic to ensure that if you set `AzureUSGovernment` in the `AzureCloud` setting, it will only try to connect to a KeyVault hosted in AzureGov, and also sanity-check the AOAIEndpoint value to ensure it is a GovCloud endpoint.
+The extension does provide simple logic to ensure that if you set `AzureUSGovernment` or `AzureDoD` in the `AzureCloud` setting, it will only try to connect to a KeyVault hosted in AzureGov, and also sanity-check the AOAIEndpoint value to ensure it is a GovCloud endpoint.

 This Visual Studio Code extension uses the [official v4 OpenAI Client Library](https://www.npmjs.com/package/openai) and the [Azure Open API migration guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/migration-javascript?tabs=javascript-new) to generate code or natural language responses to your questions from any GPT model hosted by Azure OpenAI.